jarasmar/Learning_Journey_At_Makers/Week-1.md

 ## Weekend Reflections

-#### Did you meet all of your goals to the standard you set at the start of the week?
+#### Did you meet all of your goals you set at the start of the week?
 * Answers here

 #### What would you change/improve moving forward?